Biography

 The first big break of Keselowski’s young career came in 2007 when he competed for Germain Racing at Memphis Motorsports Park.
 He won the pole and led 62 laps, a performance that ultimately landed him a ride in Dale Earnhardt Jr.’s No. 88 NXS full-time entry just two weeks later.
 In 2008, Keselowski won two races for JR Motorsports and in 2009 claimed his first NCS victory driving for James Finch at Talladega Superspeedway.
 Keselowski caught the eye of Roger Penske, who hired him to compete full-time for his team in 2010.
 Since he joined Team Penske, Keselowski won a remarkable 67 races (combined in NCS and NXS competition), the team’s first Cup Series championship, an NXS Driver title and four NXS Owner Championships.

-Away from the track, Keselowski married his longtime girlfriend Paige White in February of 2017 and the two live in North Carolina with their young daughters Scarlett and Autumn.
+Away from the track, Keselowski married his longtime girlfriend Paige White in February of 2017 and the two live in North Carolina with their young daughters Scarlett and Autumn, and son, Maize.
 Brad and Paige are both active with Brad Keselowski’s Checkered Flag Foundation, which honors and assists those who have sacrificed greatly for our country.
 Since 2010, the foundation has supported over 50 organizations and individuals in order to help veterans and first responders during their road to recovery.